oracle-livelabs/oci/jde-fullstack-dr/switchover-execute/nm-switchover-execute.md

 - Execute the switchover plan
 - Monitor the executed switchover plan

-## Task 1: Check and verify JDE application status in Ashburn
+## Task 1: Verify JDE application status in Ashburn

 As the JDE VMs are on private subnet, the links will not be directly accessible from public internet.
 You need to login to the bastion host on the Ashburn region and access the links.
 Or you can configure SSH tunneling via bastion host to access the links from your local machine.